Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 System should be reliable and accessible anytime.
 **Redundancy**
 	My having all the data duplicated in organization makes sure data is accessible anytime, if one server fails the the duplicate data can be transferred immediately.
+**Regular Backups**
+	To make sure that in case of any damage to data, data can be easily restored.
+**24x7 Power Availability**
+**DOS protection**
+	Implementing DOS strategies, like rate limiting and traffic limiting .
+> DDOS and DOS affect the availability of the data.

+## Threats and vulnerabilities
+qqqqqqqqqqqqqqqqqq